collective/collective.microdata.core/README.rst

 Introduction
 ============

-This is product for adding `microdata`__ support to your Plone contents.
+This product is designed for adding `microdata`__ support to your Plone contents.

 __ http://en.wikipedia.org/wiki/Microdata_%28HTML%29

 How to use
 ==========

-This package simply provide raw support, not really useful on his own.
-It is intended to be extended by 3rd part projects that want to microdata support for Plone.
+This package simply provides raw support, not really useful on his own.
+It is intended to be extended by 3rd party projects that want provide microdata support for Plone.

-One complete implementation of all instruction below: `collective.microdata.event`__.
+One complete implementation of all instruction below is `collective.microdata.event`__.

 __ http://pypi.python.org/pypi/collective.microdata.event